manjinder-bittmax/coinmax-docs/index.rst

           "timestamp": 1538046192974 //Current time in milliseconds
       }

 2. Sign your order request using sha256 and your client secret.
-Set the hex value of your signature in HTTP header "X-API-SIGNATURE"
+Set the hex value of your signature in HTTP header "X-API-SIGNATURE".

-3. Set your API key in HTTP header "X-API-KEY"
+3. Set your API key in HTTP header "X-API-KEY".

 4. Place the request on URL https://coinmax.com.au/api/api-client/order